jbodelet/SQL_JASA/README.md

 and Section E in the Supplementary Materials.
 It handles data download, preprocessing, model estimation, plotting the latent space, computing explained variance, classification accuracy, and functional clustering of genes.
-For this data set, running time for the SQL method was about 4 minutes.
-The cross-validation takes about an hour on most machines (without parallelization).

 ### simulationStudy